 - Applicant may be asked to meet with one of our Board members in person or participate in a telephone interview regarding their grant application.

-- Grant Recipients may be asked to provide photos or a video showing how their grant affected their every day life.
+- Grant Recipients are asked to provide photos or a video showing how their grant helped maximize their independence.